hmalcha/TradeLab/README.md

 ## Trading Model
 ![Visualization of trading model.](img/tradelab_model.png?raw=true "Trading Model")

-The trading model consits of a data handler, a trading strategy, a trading engine, and a portfolio.
+The trading model consits of a data handler, a trading strategy, and a trading engine.
+Moreover, it contains classes for stock portfolios and trading orders, which are used to execute the trading model.

+The data handler recieves historic stock data from a remote provider such as Yahoo Finance.
-The data handler downloads stock data and serves it to the trading engine.
+The data is served to the trading engine and the trading strategy.
-The trading strategy runs a backtest for a given timeline.
+The trading engine runs a backtest of the trading strategy.
-For every day in the timeline it uses the trading strategy and the historic data provided by the data handler to compute the list of orders and then executes them on a portfolio.
-The portfolio records all transactions.
+For every data point in the stock data the trading engine calls the trading strategy to compute a list of buy and sell orders.
+The trading engine then places these order on the portfolio and records the performance data.
+The portfolio records a list of all transactions.
-The trading engine returns a list of the positions and total value of the portfolio for each day in the timeline.
+Finally, the trading engine returns a list of the positions held and the total value of the portfolio for each time in the stock data.
+This output is used in the Jupyter notebooks to visualize the performance of various trading strategies.

 ## License
 Copyright © 2026 Hannes Malcha